South Warnborough

 South Warnborough is approximately 3 mi south of the village of Odiham and 6 mi north of the town of Alton.
 Other neighbouring settlements include the villages of Upton Grey to the west and Long Sutton to the east.

 Geographic location

 The parish rises southwards from the valley of the River Whitewater to the North Downs at over 700 ft – the highest point in the Hart district.
 The undulating countryside is unspoilt and the village contains old brick and half-timbered cottages, many under thatch.

 Village amenities

-The parish has a pub, The Poacher, a popular village shop and Post Office, Street Farm House, a beautiful Jacobean guest house, the 12/13th century Norman Church of St Andrew and a Village Playground managed by the Playground Committee.
+The parish has a pub, The Poacher, a popular village shop and post office, Street Farm House, a beautiful Jacobean house, the 12/13th century Norman Church of St Andrew and a village playground managed by the playground committee.
 There is also a war memorial at the centre of the village.
 A small business unit and car repair garage is located on the southern edge of the village.
-In the centre of the village, there is The Ridley Hall, a small village hall that hosts village social occasions and events.
+In the centre of the village, there is the Ridley Hall, a small village hall that hosts village social occasions and events.